Windows Desktop Gadgets

 Windows Desktop Gadgets was included in all beta releases of Windows 8 but did not make it to the final release.
 Instead, on 10 July 2012 (which is in the intervening time between the last beta of Windows 8 and its final release), Microsoft issued security advisory to disable Sidebar and Desktop Gadgets on Windows Vista and 7 because of a security vulnerability that could allow remote code execution.

-Windows Desktop Gadgets is a feature of Windows Vista and Windows 7 and is not available on the Windows Server family of operating system.
+Windows Desktop Gadgets is a feature of Windows Vista and Windows 7 (excluding the Windows Server family of the operating system).
 It hosts mini-applications or "gadgets" which are a combination of scripts and HTML code.
 Their use cases include displaying system time, downloading and displaying RSS feeds, or controlling other software such as Windows Media Player.
 In Windows Vista, gadgets can run "docked" in the sidebar.
 In Windows 7, they can "float" anywhere on the desktop.
 It is also possible to run multiple instances of a gadget simultaneously.
-Windows Vista and 7 sidebar is also works on Windows XP.
+Windows Vista and 7 sidebar also works on Windows XP.

 Windows Vista ships with eleven gadgets: Calendar, Clock, Contacts, CPU Meter, Currency Conversion, Feed Headlines, Notes, Picture Puzzle, Slide Show, Stocks, and Weather.
 Several other gadgets available during the Vista beta such as App Launcher, Feed Viewer, Number Puzzle, Recycle Bin and Egg Timer never made it to the final release of Windows Vista.
 Windows 7 adds a Media Center gadget and removes the Contacts, Notes and Stocks gadgets.